The DCRI, as part of Duke University, considers education to be critical in improving the practice of medicine and, therefore, patient care.

 The goal of the Clinical Research Student Program is to provide third-year medical students with structured training in clinical research and the tools necessary to begin a successful career in academic medicine.

-The NCC Summer Research Experience Program provides a high-quality research experience for undergraduate students, high school students, and high-school teachers during the summer academic break.
+Duke's STAR Program (formerly NCC Summer Research Experience Program) provides a high-quality research experience for undergraduate students, high school students, and high-school teachers during the summer academic break.

 In 2001, the DCRI published its first training manual, Lessons from a Horse Named Jim.
 This book, which won an Honorable Mention Award in 2002 from the American Medical Writers Association, is “...an extremely readable, entertaining, and user-friendly manual of clinical trials.”
 The second edition was published in 2010.